PLCnext Technology System Variables

 - You can use the system variable to retrieve various information

-about the safety-related runtime system of the Safety PLC.
+about the safety-related runtime system of the Safety PLC in your standard (non-safety-related) application.

 Click here for a description of the variable